uo-datasci-specialization/c3-fp-2021/content/schedule/index.markdown

 {{< /week-odd >}}

 {{< week-even "04-07" >}}
-  {{< description "Lab 1" "Our first lab will ask you to extract elements from deeply nested lists while also using base R loops to conduct basic opeations." >}}
+  {{< description "Lab 1" "Our first lab will ask you to extract elements from deeply nested lists while also using base R loops to conduct basic operations." >}}
   {{< wrap >}}
 {{< slides "" >}}
 {{< /wrap >}}